RacheliYovel/BlockAcoustic/README.md

 # BlockAcoustic
 A block-acoustic preconditioner for the elastic Helmholtz equation.
+Rachel Yovel, Eran Treister
+contact: yovelr@bgu.ac.il

 This repository includes the code for a block triangular preconditioner for elastic Helmholtz whose blocks are acoustic Helmholtz operators, following the paper https://arxiv.org/abs/2411.15897

 To reproduce the results from the paper, run the file "driver.jl".
-Make sure that you have a local folder named "BenchmarkModels" including the SEG/EAGE salt model, SEAM Phase I model, Marmousi2 and Overthrust 3D model, see references in the paper.
+To enable the experiments with advanced heterogeneous models, make sure that you have a local folder named "BenchmarkModels" including the SEG/EAGE salt model, SEAM Phase I model, Marmousi2 and Overthrust 3D model, see references in the paper.

 This code relies on the following Julia packages:
 LinearAlgebra